 An International Academic Exchange Agreement is a first-level, general statement of interest in developing mutual forms of cooperation and is considered an internal commitment of University resources for the benefit of University students, faculty, and staff.

 Each International Academic Exchange Agreement shall follow the then current University template approved by the University's Office of the General Counsel.
 Revisions may be allowed for the purposes of comity or clarity.
-Prior to its execution, each International Academic Exchange Agreement must be reviewed and recommended for approval by the Office of the General Counsel and by the International Center.
-An original of each International Academic Exchange Agreement will be maintained by the International Center and a copy thereof provided to the Office of General Counsel.
+Prior to its execution, each International Academic Exchange Agreement must be reviewed and recommended for approval by the Office of the General Counsel and by International Affairs.
+An original of each International Academic Exchange Agreement will be maintained by International Affairs and a copy thereof provided to the Office of General Counsel.

-Although Sub-Agreements may vary greatly depending upon their specific activities, each shall be reviewed and recommended for approval by the Office of the General Counsel and by the International Center.
+Although Sub-Agreements may vary greatly depending upon their specific activities, each shall be reviewed and recommended for approval by the Office of the General Counsel and by International Affairs.
 The Vice President for Student and International Affairs shall be responsible for ensuring that such review is documented prior to execution of any Sub-Agreement.
-An original of each Sub-Agreement will be maintained by the Unit and a copy thereof provided to the International Center and the Office of General Counsel.
+An original of each Sub-Agreement will be maintained by the Unit and a copy thereof provided to International Affairs and the Office of General Counsel.

 The University's International Affairs is charged with the responsibility of reviewing international or immigration issues arising in connection with a Sub-Agreement and making appropriate recommendations to the University Units.
 Each Sub-Agreement dealing with student exchange shall include as part of the document a listing of staff at each institution who are responsible for student safety/security as well as the appropriate 24/7 contact information in the case of student emergencies.
 All Unit-Specific Sub-Agreements that commit Unit resources must ensure that the finances or personnel of other Units are not negatively impacted without their knowledge and consent.